 Wedding Location: Bay Gardens Beach Resort, Gros Islet St. Lucia

 The Set-Up Breanne and Michael had a brief encounter outside a Duane Reade convenient store, yet it was over a year later that their mutual friend and Breanne’s roommate Adrian played cupid.
 “Adrian thought we were both looking for the same things in life and suggested we go out,” says Breanne.
 She was immediately impressed by Michael’s demeanor.
 “A lot of guys are intelligent and accomplished but they’re cocky about it.
 Michael wasn’t,” she explains.
 Michael admits he did think Breanne was cute but went into the experience with zero expectations.
-He explains, “I didn’t put too much thought into the date because I figured, ‘These things never work out.’”
-Over Mexican fare at Michael’s favorite NYC restaurant, he discovered Breanne was more than a pretty face.
+He explains, “I didn’t put too much thought into the date because I figured, ‘These things never work out.'”
+Over Mexican fare at Michael’s favorite ed pills with discount NYC restaurant, he discovered Breanne was more than a pretty face.
 “She seemed grounded and very sweet.
 She also has an innocence and naivete that drew me in,” he says.

 The Missing Piece to My Puzzle The pair hit it off and began seeing each other regularly.
 Breanne was in an accelerated graduate school program and often sought Michael’s guidance with her studies.
 “He read over all my work.
 He was incredibly supportive,” she shares.
 For Michael, the assistance was effortless.
 “I didn’t think helping Breanne with her papers was a big deal,” he offers.
 In addition to helping Breanne academically, she beams that Michael soon became the ying to her yang.
 “I’m hyper with a bunch of energy going nowhere — he calms me down,” Breanne says with a chuckle.
 “I was a full-time student and unemployed when we met but I never felt less than with Michael,” Breanne notes.
 She continues, “We definitely complement each other beautifully.”
 Michael echos this sentiment, “I didn’t have to be guarded with Breanne.
 There was always this trust and comfort level that made everything easy…including falling in love.”